anki-code/xonsh-cheatsheet/README.md

     showcmd echo @$(echo "1\n2 3\n4")
     # ['echo', '1', '2', '3', '4']
     ```
-* *To transform output to the lines for the arguments list you can use [splitlines](https://docs.python.org/3/library/stdtypes.html#str.splitlines) function and the python substitution:*
+* *To transform the output to the lines for the arguments list you can use [splitlines](https://docs.python.org/3/library/stdtypes.html#str.splitlines) function and the python substitution:*
     ```python
     showcmd echo @($(echo "1\n2 3\n4").splitlines())  # the first echo will get three arguments: "1", "2 3", "4"
     # ['echo', '1', '2 3', '4']
     ```
 * *Not all xonsh users like this behavior of `$()` operator, and in the future, this may be changed.
-There is [a thread to discussing](https://github.com/xonsh/xonsh/issues/3924) this and the [Xonsh Enhancement Proposal #2](https://github.com/anki-code/xonsh-operators-proposal/blob/main/XEP-2.rst).*
+There is [a thread to discuss](https://github.com/xonsh/xonsh/issues/3924) this and the [Xonsh Enhancement Proposal #2](https://github.com/anki-code/xonsh-operators-proposal/blob/main/XEP-2.rst).*

 # [Operators](https://xon.sh/tutorial.html#captured-subprocess-with-and)